Lebanese Cinnamon Chicken Rice

 - 2 cups labneh

-- Put the entire chicken in a pot and cover with water.
+- Put the entire chicken and the quartered onion in a pot and cover with water.
 Bring to a boil and reduce to a medium simmer.
 Cook for 25 to 30 minutes until the chicken is fully cooked and tender.
 Do not over cook or chicken will become tough.
-Remove the chicken from the pot and set aside to cool.
+Remove the chicken from the pot and set aside to cool and discard the onion.

 - To clarify the broth strain by placing a paper towel or coffee filter in the bottom of a stainer.
 Pour the broth through the strainer and into a bowl.
 Transfer 6 cups of the strained broth to a large pot and reserve the remaining broth for another use.